 I figured the best way to give advice was to crowd-source from the pros.
-I reached out to some of the top aerial photographers in the business to get their advice:
+I reached out to some of the top aerial photographers in the drone industry for their advice:

 “By posting your best images this will get the word out that you are serious about pursuing aerial imaging.”
 Along those lines, join online communities.
 There are tons of drone Facebook groups, Slack channels and forums to share your work, as well as learn from others.

 “There you can keep up to date with what’s going on in the industry and share images and experiences with like-minded folks,” Garlington said.

 3. Find a niche.
 Don’t just photograph everything and spread yourself thin.
 Figure out one or two niches.
 Whether it’s real estate, weddings, or something else completely, become a pro in that field.
 “Rather than have a huge list of services and a crazy demo reel, show you’re an expert in one specific field,” said Drone Depot distributor Alex Wright in a past Drone Girl article.
 “I came into a market that was quite saturated already as a pilot, so I focused on boating.
 I made boats my niche.
 I’m the boat guy!
 And that worked so well for me.”

 4. Post your work.
 If your client allows you to, share your work online so potential customers know you’re business is growing.
 At the very least, include testimonies from past clients so potential new ones have a reference point.

 5. Don’t neglect sales!
 Even if you see yourself as a photographer, ultimately you are a salesperson.
 “Sales are the lifeblood of any business,” said SkyNinja founder Taylor Mitcham.
 “Without sales, all you have is an expensive hobby.”

 6. Network.
 You never know when that one email you almost deleted ultimately turns into your biggest gig.
 And don’t forget to follow up on all leads.